-First impressions are most lasting.
-That’s why buying experience is considered one of the most important things in modern sales that defines the prospect's attitude to your business in the future.
+First impressions are the most lasting.
+That’s why buying experience is considered one of the most important things in modern sales that defines the prospect's attitude toward your business in the future.

 Offering a positive experience will make your customers stay with you longer, return in the future, and recommend you to their network.
 This means you should be as attentive to your prospects as possible at every stage of their journey, be it awareness building, discovery, negotiations, onboarding, or even when they decide to churn.

 How do you do that?
 Read on to find out.

 Let’s start with the basics.
 The buying experience is how your prospective customer perceives the whole process of making a purchase, from being completely unaware of your product to becoming your customer.

 A positive buying experience has a lot to do with emotions.
 Be it an initial contact, negotiations, or objections handling, the way you interact with your prospects, and the way you make them feel in the process will greatly affect the outcomes of their buying journey.

 How is this different from the customer experience?
 As the name implies, the buying experience is typically focused on prospective customers rather than existing ones.
 This is why it tends to get less attention than other aspects of the customer journey, according to CustomerThink.

 And that is a big mistake.
 After all, if a prospect gets a poor buying experience, the chances that they will actually become a customer are pretty low, regardless of how amazing your post-purchase customer experience is.

 That said, a positive buying experience offers a ton of benefits: